yukkeechang/vimeo-one/README.md

 ## This is the Vimeo take home assesment for the front-end internship position of the Growth team.
 https://codepen.io/vimeo-front-end/pen/ozEQEQ

+I used React and CSS (CSS Grid for responsiveness) for implementation

 ## To Get Started:
 1. Clone the repository (git clone or by downloading and unzipping this file)